• Pacific Institute for Research and Evaluation

 Mission, Strategy and Goals

-PRC’s research program is designed to include research at a variety of levels of aggregation and complexity.
+The “Environmental Approaches to Prevention” national research Center Grant, funded by the National Institute on Alcohol Abuse and Alcoholism since 1983, enabled the founding of the Prevention Research Center and continues to lead in the development of core PRC research programs in the 21st Century.
+The Center Grant is designed to include research at a variety of levels of aggregation and complexity.
 The Component Directors are committed to the development of integrated archival and individual level data acquisition approaches in all components of the planned studies.

 Environmental Approaches to Prevention